 What is Breast Augmentation?

 Breast augmentation is a plastic surgery procedure that involves enhancing the size of the breasts via breast implants.
 This procedure can also help to restore lost breast volume due to weight loss or pregnancy.
-While breast augmentation surgery can augment the size of the breasts, this surgery cannot lift the breasts; those who wish to lift the breasts higher or reduce excessively large breast tissue can benefit from a breast lift.
+While breast augmentation surgery can augment the size of the breasts, this surgery cannot correct sagging breasts; those who wish to lift the breasts higher or reduce excessively large breast tissue can benefit from a breast lift.

 Who is a Good Candidate for Breast Augmentation?

-Individuals who wish to increase the fullness or projection of their breasts, improve the overall balance of their breasts or hips, and improve their self-confidence can benefit from a breast augmentation.
+Individuals who wish to increase the fullness or projection of their breasts, improve the overall balance of their breasts or hips, and improve their self-confidence can benefit from breast augmentation.
 Candidates should be physically healthy and non-smokers.
 Also, individuals should ideally undergo this procedure when they are finished having children and are not breastfeeding, as future pregnancies may negatively impact the outcome of the procedure.
 The best way to determine if this procedure is right for you is through a consultation with Dr. Howland.

 Read: Breast Implants vs. Breast Lift